 Educators, technology coordinators, administrators and those who are looking to see how technology can support student achievement.
 Many sessions and exhibits will be of special value to those involved in Title I, School Improvement Program, Eisenhower Program, Data and Assessment, Enhancing Education Through Technology (EETT), English Language Development (ELD), Special Needs, and GATE.

 Thousands of teachers, administrators, students and parents, and other professionals will attend the three-day conference which includes:

 Concurrent sessions are one-hour, lecture-style presentations that address all areas of the curriculum and appeal to a variety of teachers.
 Sessions may be given by a single speaker, team or panel who can address the needs of the novice user of educational technology as well as the more experienced professional.
-Full list of concurrent session will be available via CUE Guide shortly after the new year.
+Full list of concurrent sessions will be available via CUE Guide in January 2014.

 A Poster Session advertises your research.
 CUE will simultaneously offer 9 two-hour poster sessions during each of the poster session timeslots throughout the conference.
-All poster stations will be co-located in the back of the exhibit hall, and will include access to power, Internet connectivity.
+All poster stations will include access to power and Internet connectivity.
 They will also include a counter-height presentation table and a free-standing bulletin board.
 Presenters are asked to provide a sign with their name and presentation title- any size and format is acceptable.
-Full list of poster session will be available via CUE Guide by Dec.
-15, 2012.
+Full list of poster sessions will be available via CUE Guide in January 2014.

 Concurrent Session Panels

 Panel proposals are submitted and accepted in the same manner as concurrent session proposals.